prof3ssorSt3v3/practice-ex-f2020/readme.md

 1. Take the first datatype exercise and add code inside the function property to `return` the value of one of the other properties.
 Below the object, call the function property and assign the returned value to a new variable.
 Then console.log the returned value.
 2. Create three functions that console log a message.
 Make one a function declaration, one a function expression, and the third a function expression with an arrow function.
+3. Create a function that accepts a string parameter and a number parameter and then outputs the string the number of times specified by the number parameter.

 ## Arrays